 These might seem like negatives.
 But most rewards cards have these rules.
 And look on the bright side: It’s pretty easy to avoid losing your rewards.

-Make at least one purchase every year.
-Simply spending a few dollars at a gas station or grocery store every once in a while will help you avoid losing rewards due to inactivity.
+Make at least one purchase within a 12-month period.
+Simply spending a few dollars every once in a while will earn you cash back on purchases and help you avoid losing rewards due to inactivity.

 Regularly redeem your cash back.
 You can get your cash back as a statement credit, check or direct deposit to a bank account.
 This won’t reset the expiration countdown, but it will keep you from having much to lose.

 You may also lose your rewards if Citibank closes your account due to irresponsible or illegal behavior.
 That includes fraud, misuse, abuse or not making the minimum payments for a long time

 Yes, cash back rewards can expire with credit cards from 9 of the 10 biggest credit card companies.
 It’s most common for cash back credit card rewards to expire after the cardholder or issuer closes the account, or after a certain period of account inactivity.
 In general, you can avoid losing cash back rewards by redeeming often, using your card regularly, and keeping your account open and in good standing.… read full answer